 The Internet of Things has certainly made day-to-day life more convenient for the average person.

 However, consumers are by no means the only ones to benefit from this technology.
 Businesses in nearly any industry can use IoT solutions to collect data, streamline operations, and better serve their customers.
-That’s why, according to this recent study, more than 60 percent of enterprises have already made investments in IoT solutions.
+That’s why more than 60 percent of enterprises have already made investments in IoT solutions.

 It doesn’t matter what field you work in; taking advantage of IoT development will yield substantial benefits.
 The following examples illustrate how organizations have already implemented this technology to transform how they do business.